aredridel/mulm/README.md

 ## Future work

+- Perhaps rewrite to use mailparse's types internally rather than a `&[u8]` for the message.
 - Adding the list slug to the subject line
-  - Perhaps rewrite to use mailparse's types internally rather than a `&[u8]` for the message.
+- Add list management headers
+- Parsing HTML parts and reducing them to simple markup only
 - Censoring originating headers for privacy
 - Masking email addresses entirely
 - Welcome messages